Bernard-Raymond Fabré-Palaprat

-Bernard-Raymond Fabré-Palaprat (29 May 1773 – 18 February 1838), was a priest and mystic who founded a self-styled order called the Ordre du Temple, claiming direct descent from the original Knights Templar in 1804.
-He later founded the Johannite Church in 1812, and proclaimed himself Grand Master of the Templars and Sovereign Pontiff of the Primitive Catholic religion, opposing the Church of Saint Peter.
+Bernard-Raymond Fabré-Palaprat (29 May 1773 – 18 February 1838), was a former Catholic priest and mystic who founded a self-styled order called the Ordre du Temple, claiming direct descent from the original Knights Templar in 1804.
+He later founded the Johannite Church in 1812 and proclaimed himself Grand Master of the Templars and Sovereign Pontiff of the Primitive Catholic religion, opposing the Catholic Church.

 Early life

 Bernard-Raymond Fabré-Palaprat was the son of surgeon Raymond Fabré and Jeanne Marie Palaprat, and nephew of a priest in the diocese of Cahor, born 29 May 1773.
 He studied at the diocesan seminary and was ordained a priest.
 Leaving the priesthood, he studied medicine in Montpellier and Caen, where he received his medical degree on 12 April 1798.
 Moving to Paris the same year, he obtained another medical degree on 16 September 1803, and became the director general of the Société médico-philantropique.